efeohenhen0/Makeup-Inventory/README.md

 - **View Total Cost:** Calculate the total value of your collection.
 - **Check Prices:** Look up the price of any item in your inventory.
 - **Easy-to-Use Menu:** Navigate through a simple, user-friendly interface.

+## How to use
+1. Start the Application: Run the program and enter your name to create your inventory.
+2. Add Items: Choose "Add" to enter the name, category, and price of your makeup items.
+3. Remove Items: Select "Remove" to delete items by entering their name.
+4. View and Organise: Check your inventory overview or sort items into categories.
+5. Exit: Type "done" when finished to close the program.